PREPONDERANCE/Lox/clox/notes.md

     Thus, we need to know at each stage whether `variable` can be used to parse assignment.
 To achieve this, we don't need the exact precedence context.
 A boolean value will do just fine.

+13. Storing local variables: in jlox, we have a chain of environments(hashmaps) representing each scope, which is slow by nature.
+Consider a nested block like the following:

+    ```
+    var a = 1;
+    {
+        var b = 2;
+        {
+            var c = 3;
+            var d = 4;
+        }
+        var e = 5;
+    }
+    ```

+    When we design a language, we not only need to consider how to store a variable, but also take into account how to free it in case of memory leaks.

+    The nested structure really simulates the behavior of a stack in that we push variables in the same scope in to the stack and pop them out when we're leaving the stack, in which process, we accomplish both tasks: storing and freeing.

+    In `varDeclaration` function, if we hit upon a local variable, we skip the `identifierConstant` (storing the token's lexeme in the `constants` field of the current chunk) and variable declaration (emitting OP_DEFINE_GLOBAL).
+But we're still emitting the value operations (for example, OP_NIL for empty var declarations and OP_CONSTANT [index] otherwise).
+Also, we declare the local by adding it to the compiler's `locals` field so that we can keep track of it.

+14. An if statement can only allow statement inside its then branch.
+A declaration right after if would be considered invalid since it's ambiguous what the value of this variable would be in other control branches.

+15. In global scope, every statement ends up with an empty stack.
+One of the questions I had is about global variables.
+Then I realize global vars are stored in the vm's global hash table while our local variables live on the stack.
+Thus, when we're retrieving the local variables' names from the compiler's `locals` field, the index of which is exactly the index in vm's stack where it contains the value this local var corresponds to.

+{
+    var a = 1;
+    var b = 2;
+    {
+        var a = b;
+        var c = a;
+        var d = d;
+    }
+}